SolidInvoice/docs/source/guide/getting_started/downloading.rst

 Installing distribution package
 -------------------------------

-To install a packaged version of CSBill, download the latest version from https://github.com/CSBill/CSBill/releases.
+To install a packaged version of SolidInvoice, download the latest version from https://github.com/SolidInvoice/SolidInvoice/releases.

 Extract the archive to a folder that is accessible from your web-server (view the :doc:`webserver` document for more information)